tomxbarnesx/git-interview-baseline/README.md

 fbee832 Started new-feature (aviflombaum, 2 days ago)
 ```

-Two days ago we started working on our new-feature.
-Yesterday we were almost done.
-Today we made progress, but it's still broken.
-In our current state, if we had to push the repository live and deploy the latest version of our code to production, our users would see a half-finished, currently broken new-feature.
+Two days ago we started working, and as of two hours ago, we're almost done.
+In our current state, if we had to push the repository and deploy the latest version of our code to production, our users would see a half-finished, currently broken new-feature.
 That's no good.

 But no big deal, right?
-We can just wait until we're done with new-feature to deploy our code and push the repository live to our users.
-Here's what happens though.
-We notice a big bug that is currently breaking the application for all users.
-The bug is an easy fix, one simple change and deploy of your code can make everything work again.
-Unfortunately, even if you made that commit, you can't currently deploy it because while that commit might fix the bug, you'd still be pushing your half-finished and broken new-feature.
+We can just wait until we're done with the feature to deploy our code then.
+But what if we notice a big bug currently breaking the application for all users?
+It's an easy fix, and one simple change would make everything work again.
+Unfortunately, even if you made that commit, you can't currently deploy, because while your edit might fix the bug, you'd still be pushing our half-finished and broken new-feature.

 ```
 r4212d1 Fix to application breaking bug (aviflombaum, just now)